stephen1hong/building-conversational-chatbot-using-TF-IDF/README.md

   * 'building_chatbot_tfidf.py' for generic chatbot API implementation

 * steps:
   * prepare the dataset and preprocessing
   * train the model on the questions
-  * step 3: transform the query to chatbot
+  * transform the query to chatbot
   * step 4: computing similarity score for the query
   * step 5; ranking results
   * step 6: retrieve the answer result